ROCm/HIP/docs/how-to/hip_porting_guide.rst

             optionValues[0] = (void *)(&maxRegs);

             // hipModuleLoadData(module, imagePtr) will be called on HIP-Clang path, JIT
-            // options will not be used, and cupModuleLoadDataEx(module, imagePtr,
+            // options will not be used, and cuModuleLoadDataEx(module, imagePtr,
             // numOptions, options, optionValues) will be called on NVCC path hipModuleLoadDataEx(module, imagePtr, numOptions, options, optionValues);